-Selling your online business is a unique experience, differing significantly from selling a retail one.
-Companies around the globe have invested tremendous resources to enhance their e-commerce presence.
+Selling your online business is a unique experience, differing significantly from a brick-and-mortar store.
+Companies around the globe have invested tremendous resources to enhance their e-commerce presence, and for good reason too.
 Unlike brick-and-mortar stores, e-commerce offers endless opportunities to generate new revenue streams; from accessing an international pool of customers at any time of the day or night.
 As a result, investor interest in e-commerce businesses has increased significantly over the last decade.

 The most common kinds of online businesses that you can sell online include –

 Shopify/E-Commerce Stores – Online commerce platforms that allow anyone to set up their online store and sell products.

 Dropshipping Business – These businesses do not hold any inventory and run on a retail fulfillment method.
 Dropshipping sites often purchase their products from third-party manufacturers who then fulfill the orders.

 Amazon Affiliate Sites – These websites make money via commissions generated through their Amazon Associates Affiliate program.

 Amazon FBA – Amazon FBA is how the e-commerce giant allows third-party businesses to implement automation in their order-fulfillment and shipping services.
 Amazon handles the shipping while the seller simply sells their product.
 Click here to evaluate your Amazon FBA business worth and sell it online.